Epic Battle Fantasy

-Epic Battle Fantasy is a fantasy turn-based indie role-playing video game series created by web animator and game developer Matt Roszak.
-The series was inspired by the Final Fantasy series and contain many pop-culture references.
+Epic Battle Fantasy (often officially shortened to EBF) is a fantasy turn-based indie Action Japanese role-playing video game series created by web animator and game developer Matt Roszak.
+The series was inspired by the Final Fantasy series and contains many pop-culture references.
 Originally developed as a browser game using Adobe Flash, the games have since been ported to desktop platforms, and later, mobile platforms.
 In 2022, Epic Battle Fantasy 5 marks the first game in the series to be released on iOS and Android.

 Characters

-There are five playable main characters in Epic Battle Fantasy.
+There are five playable main characters in the Epic Battle Fantasy series.